Tivoli Pond

 Tivoli Pond (Tivolski ribnik, less often Tivolski bajer or simply Tivoli or Ribnjak ('pond')) is a man-made pond at the southeastern end of Tivoli City Park in Ljubljana, the capital of Slovenia.
-It was created in 1880.
-It is part of Tivoli–Rožnik Hill–Šiška Hill Landscape Park and has been used for recreation, fishing, and as a flood-control reservoir.
+It was created in 1880 and forms part of the Tivoli–Rožnik Hill–Šiška Hill Landscape Park.
+The pond has been used for recreation and fishing, as well as for flood control.
 The pond is administered by the Barje Fishing Club.
-It has been home to a variety of native and non-native animal species and it has served as a theme and a scene for visual artists and musicians.
+It is home to a variety of native and non-native animal species and has also served as a subject and setting for visual artists and musicians.

 Location and arrangement

 Tivoli Pond is located in the circular plateau of the CR 3/1 (part) Tivoli arrangement area.
 The area is situated in the southeastern part of Tivoli Park in the immediate vicinity of the Cekin Mansion, along an avenue that was planted in the 1860s.
 On the western bank of the pond, there are two wooden peninsulas, frequently occupied by young people.
 A cafe operates at the northwestern end of the pond, in a half-wooden half-concrete building of a former changing-area.
 It is the only restaurant in this part of the park.
 On a lawn besides the pond, an open-air library operates in warm weather and a workshop on recycling books and other printed matter, called "The Read Ones."
 There is a small bronze plastic next to the middle of the western bank of the pond, named Ribe ("Fish").
 It is a depiction of two vertically standing fish, created by the expressionist sculptor France Kralj in 1935 and put in the pond in 1994.
 At the northern end of the pond stands a drinking fountain.
 Access to water is prevented by trees of the species such as the alder, the willow, the hornbeam, and shrubs.
 In the vicinity, a staircase leads towards Tivoli Castle.
 On the steep eastern bank right next to the water grows the hornbeam, preventing erosion.
 On its upper edge, a wooden fence stands and a barberry hedge has been planted.
 Besides it, there is a footpath.
 Next to it, a children's playground has been arranged.
 On the southern bank, there are a concrete bank, two wooden peninsulas, marsh plants and climbers, a wooden fence and a paved lookout plateau behind it.
 There are also some shrub species.